W, Jeffrey: KEZY, 1986. Jeff is working morning drive (Jeff and Anna in the Morning) at KDMX (Mix 102.9)-Dallas.

 West, Randy: KMGG, 1983-87.
 Randy is the fill-in announcer on The Price Is Right and is the announcer on the traveling Price Is Right stage show.

 West, Rick: KWIZ, 1976-78.
-Rick is vp of marketing and planning at a Southern California company.
+Rick is vp of marketing and product planning at a Southern California company.

 West, Rod: KZLA, 1984-85; KIIS, 1985; KSUR, 2004-05.
 Rod worked morning drive at Oldies "K-Surf" until a format change in the Spring of 2005.